ForestOfLight/skyoobguide/docs/cosmetic.md

 > Credit: Jesse

-This trick lets you hold a prop out in front of you!
-Others can see it and you can move it around using various stances (emotes seem to just stick it into your neck.
+This trick lets you hover a prop out in front of you!
+Others can see it and you can move it around using various stances (though emotes seem to just stick it into your neck.
 Ouch!).
 It will stay there until you switch props or go to a new level.
 This trick can also be done with any umbrella spell.

 <div style="width:100%;height:0px;position:relative;padding-bottom:56.250%;"><iframe src="https://streamable.com/e/q918ln?loop=0" frameborder="0" width="100%" height="100%" allowfullscreen style="width:100%;height:100%;position:absolute;left:0px;top:0px;overflow:hidden;"></iframe></div>

 1. Activate a lantern spell.
 2. Cancel the lantern spell.
-3. Just after, tap your prop.
+3. Just after, take out the lantern.

+{: .note }
+> The goal for this trick is to be taking out a holdable prop as your prop changes to one you normally can't hold.

 ---